Our API supports pagination on all /results

 limit

-parameters in order to read the partial result (the first 8GB of data), setallow_partial_results=true
+parameters in order to read the partial result (the first 8GB of data), set allow_partial_results=true

 result.result_set_size